gergo85/oc-photography/README.md

 # Photography plugin
-Manage your photos and photo equipment easily.
-The plugin shows the EXIF information of photos in the Backend.
+Manage your photos and photo equipments easily.
+For now it has got only back-end UI. this is a Back-end plugin only.

 ## Main features
 * Managing photos